Bit-Quill/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 When reader load balancing is enabled, the read-write splitting plugin will analyze methods and statements executed against the Connection object to determine when the connection is at a transaction boundary.
 This analysis does not support SQL strings containing multiple statements.
 If your SQL strings contain multiple statements, we recommend that you do not enable reader load balancing as the resulting behavior is not defined.

-// it does support  sql strings with multiple statements but only analyzes first statement - ask karen
 ### Using the Read-Write Splitting Plugin against RDS/Aurora Clusters

 When using the read-write splitting plugin against RDS or Aurora clusters, the plugin automatically acquires the cluster topology by querying the cluster.
 Because of this functionality, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply just the URL for the initial instance to which you're connecting.